 Their annual migration began each spring near Fort Hall where they grazed their horses on the luxuriant grasses.
 In early summer they headed north across the Snake River Plain for the Camas Prairie, near present day Fairfield.
 There they spent the summer digging camas bulbs.
 This onion-like plant was the staple of the Shoshone-Bannock diet until autumn.

-They supplemented their diet of camas bulbs with strawberries, currants, grass- hoppers, and pine nuts.
+They supplemented their diet of camas bulbs with strawberries, currants, grasshoppers, and pine nuts.
 They made bread from sunflower seeds and cakes from serviceberries.
-They also took rodents and an occasional large mammal, such as, a bighorn sheep, mule deer or elk.
+They also took rodents and an occasional large mammal, such as bighorn sheep, mule deer, or elk.
 But with the camas crop depleted, it was time to move again.

 They wintered along the Yellowstone River, subsisting on meat from the fall hunt.
 With the arrival of spring, they returned to Fort Hall and the cycle began once more.

-Why did the Indians venture onto the harsh lava fields?
+Why did the indigenous people venture onto the harsh lava fields?
 The scarceness of water and rugged terrain made travel extremely arduous.
 A few waterholes exist, but they are not reliable.
-Perhaps they were hunting game-although mule deer, big- horn sheep, buffalo, and elk were probably never abundant on the lava.
+Perhaps they were hunting game-although mule deer, bighorn sheep, bison, and elk were probably never abundant on the lava.
 Maybe they sought tachylyte, a dense form of basalt used for arrow points and stone tools.
 Or perhaps, like us, they were motivated by simple curiosity.

-Whatever their reasons for visiting the area, the Shoshone may actually have witnessed eruptions at Craters of the Moon.
+Whatever their reasons for visiting the area, the Shoshone-Bannock may actually have witnessed eruptions at Craters of the Moon.
 The most recent eruption here occurred 2,000 years ago.
-The Indians passed down legends indicating that their ancestors observed the fiery events that created this landscape:
+These people have oral traditions indicating that their ancestors observed the fiery events that created this landscape:

 The Angry Serpent